DC Optimal Power Flow

 Constraint Functions

-JuliGrid keeps track of all the references to internally formed constraints in the constraint field of the DCOptimalPowerFlow composite type.
+JuliGrid keeps track of all the references to internally formed constraints in the constraint field of the DCOptimalPowerFlow type.
 These constraints are divided into six fields:

 julia> fieldnames(typeof(analysis.method.constraint))(:slack, :balance, :voltage, :flow, :capability, :piecewise)